There are no jobs open at this time.

-The cover letter is by far the most important element of your application.
+The cover letter is by far the most important element of the application.
 It is your opportunity to explain why an internship at Boston Review is important to you and to demonstrate your abilities as a writer, which are the foundation of any career in publishing.
 Prior work experience in publishing is less important than applicants’ knowledge of Boston Review and the level of commitment and creativity that they can bring to the magazine.
 Candidates are strongly encouraged to familiarize themselves with Boston Review before applying.

 The terms of the internship listed here are approximate and roughly parallel the university calendar.
 If you have vacation plans during the period you’re applying for, notify us of the dates on your application.
 Applications must be postmarked by the following dates:

-• Fall term (September through December): August 6
+• Fall term (September through December): July 31

-• Spring term (January through May): November 19
+• Spring term (January through May):

 Please understand that we cannot consider incomplete or late applications.